 As dinner is on your own tonight you have the option to relax and enjoy a meal at the hotel or discover your new favorite restaurant in one of the nearby restaurants.

 DAY 6 -

-Check out of the hotel after breakfast.
-Join a local guide and travel into the Amish Country where you will be escorted on a fascinating, two-hour tour back in time.
+After breakfast at the hotel, check out and join a local guide and travel into Amish Country where you will be escorted on a fascinating tour back in time.
 See picturesque countryside and farmland, pass buggies, cross one of the area’s two covered bridges and learn about the Amish lifestyle.
-Visit an Amish Quilt Shop and Craft Shop located right on an Amish farm.
-Meet the Amish in person, as you browse through a colorful array of exquisite handmade quilts and unique country crafts.
+Visit a shop located right on an Amish farm and meet the owner.
 Your tour also includes a Country Surprise, awaiting you along the way!

 Your package includes: